The purpose of this guidance

 Working with children isn’t easy.
 Volunteers need to be well prepared in order to support development needs in the right way and it is important that a childcare placement provides a comprehensive briefing to any incoming volunteers.
 This briefing should cover a background to the needs of the community, should provide guidance about the behaviors that volunteers need to exhibit when working with children, and should make clear what impact volunteers should be prepared to have.
 A responsible childcare placement will ensure volunteers have the right expectations and have done the right preparation before they begin work.

 7. Allow monitoring by third parties

 A well-run childcare organization should be transparent about how they operate and open to monitoring from third parties.
 These third parties may include local IVHQ teams, government agencies, or non-government organizations.
-Monitoring shouldn’t interrupt or affect the operations of the placement but it is important to select and work with a childcare provider who doesn’t have anything to hide.
+Monitoring shouldn’t interrupt or affect the operations of the placement but it is important to select and work with childcare providers who are open to this.

 The use of this guidance

-We believe there will always be a social need for us to offer childcare placements and we are confident that these types of placements will always be a popular choice for IVHQ volunteers.
-By proactively establishing these guidelines and ensuring they are understood and adhered to by all of our local teams and partner organizations, we trust that IVHQ childcare placements are ethically and responsibly run.
+By proactively establishing these guidelines and ensuring they are understood and adhered to by all of our local teams, we trust that IVHQ childcare placements are ethically and responsibly run.

 This guidance document has been developed for use by anyone interested in choosing the right childcare provider to work with and will be updated and refined over time.